-Control Responsibility Timing Evidence Develop a numerical model based on site geological data to refine predicted cracking and subsidence impacts.
-The modelling is to inform the finalisation of the subsidence management plan impact methodology and outcomes.
-Underground Mining Manager During design and prior to commencement Numerical Model Subsidence The revised plan to be finalised and submitted for approval 6 months prior to the commencement of underground mining activities.
-Management Plan If mining infrastructure is to cross the underground mining footprint, design infrastructure to be resistant to the effects of subsidence.
+Control Responsibility Timing Evidence Develop a Subsidence Management Plan prior to the commencement of underground mining activities, in accordance with the Mine Environmental Authority.
+Underground Mining Manager As per the Environmental Authority Subsidence Management Plan The revised plan to be finalised and submitted for approval 6 months prior to the commencement of underground mining activities.
+If mining infrastructure is to cross the underground mining footprint, design infrastructure to be resistant to the effects of subsidence.
 Design Manager During detailed design of infrastructure Design checklist Design creek diversions around the open cut areas to remain functional after subsidence.
 Design Manager Prior to development of diversions Design checklist